sahith01-bennett/DOSP_Project1/readme.md

 ### Running Time

-The command `time ./DOSP_Project1 --lucas 10000000000 24` was used to measure the running time of the program.
+The command `time ./DOSP_Project1 --lucas 10000000000 24`(this command works only on MacOS) was used to measure the running time of the program.
 The output of the `time` command is as follows:

 ./project-1 10000000000 24  1795.27s user 4.82s system 967% cpu 3:06.09 total
 ```